Skip to main content

 If you and baby continue to struggle despite applying the above, reach out to a lactation consultant or breastfeeding professional for support.

 Lastly, while nipple confusion has been related to the disruption of breastfeeding there are other (potentially more impactful) effects related to introducing bottle feeds.
-When a breastfeed is replaced with a feed from a bottle, this changes the amount of milk baby removes from the breast.
-In turn, the amount of milk the breast replaces will be lower.
-The potential here is that introducing bottle feeds may impact your milk supply, an important consideration for mums wishing to introduce combi feeding or for babies who require top ups.
+When a breastfeed is replaced with a feed from a bottle, this reduces the amount of milk baby removes from the breast.
+The potential impact here is that introducing bottle feeds may impact your milk supply, an important consideration for mums wishing to introduce combination feeding or for babies who require top ups.

 References